protojour/migrado/README.md

 License
 -------

-migrado is copyright © 2019 Protojour AS, and is licensed under MIT.
+Migrado is copyright © 2019 Protojour AS, and is licensed under MIT.
 See [LICENSE.txt](https://github.com/protojour/migrado/blob/master/LICENSE.txt) for details.